-I saw Mysore palace also it had a beautifull gallery of paintings of Raja Ravi Verma (Ravan Jatau yudh and Lady with the lamp) and few other artifacts.
-In Mumbai I saw the Prince of Wales Museum (now it is renamed as chatrapati shivaji museum https://www.csmvs.in ) there i saw a gallery named as museum of natural history? most striking was the King Cobra, i shivered while standing in front of it.
-It’s hood stood upto few feet above and seemed that it will just strike.
+I saw Mysore palace, it had a beautifull gallery of paintings of Raja Ravi Verma (Ravan Jatau yudh and Lady with the lamp) and few other artifacts.
+In Mumbai I saw the Prince of Wales Museum (now it is renamed as chatrapati shivaji museum there i saw King Cobra, i couldnt stand in fornt of it, felt shivering, It’s hood stood few feet above and seemed that it will just strike.
 So i shifted little bit from its front.
 Then there was Jehangir Art Gallery on same road, i think?
 Aquarium of Mumbai was also an attraction.

 Actually that day I walked from Gateway of India to masjid bander(?)
 I don’t know for how long i walked.
 On the way I saw Prince of Wales Museum, Jehangir Art Gallery, VT Station on my right side.
-I passed by it, but i could not notice that there is a big railway station inside that building? on the way there was National Gallery of Modern Art? (i thought only one NGMA existed in India, as one is in New Delhi, near India Gate? i did one Art appreciation course at NGMA New Delhi in 1994-95.
-Then later in life I visited National Museum at New Delhi it is a life time opportunity to see this museum.
+I passed by it, but i could not notice that there is a big railway station inside that building? on the way there was National Gallery of Modern Art? (till that day i was thinking only one NGMA existed in India, that’s in New Delhi.
+I did one Art appreciation course at NGMA New Delhi in 1994-95. later in life I visited National Museum at New Delhi it’s a life time opportunity to see this museum.
 It houses treasures of our Indian Heritage.
 I also got chance to visit Bhopal.
 I took a trip to see the Shiv Temple at Bhojpal? later i visited Indira Gandhi rashtriya manav sangrahalaya इन्दिरा गांधी राष्ट्रीय मानव संग्रहालय .
-This is an open air museum housing types of houses, other things used by tribal community. spread over a large portion of land, one really needs strength to walk around..
-In Bhopal Bharat Bhawan is also there i saw many paintings of renowned painters.
+This is an open air museum housing types of houses, things used by tribal community. it’s spread over a large portion of land, one really needs strength to walk around.
+Bharat Bhawan is also in bhopal, there i saw many paintings of renowned painters.
 Works of Mrinalini MUKHERJI ji.
 I have had heard names of BB Karanth?
 Vibha Mishra?

 On Doordarshan, i got to know about Raja Dinkar Kelkar Museum.
-He talked about how he collected many specimens of historical importance, most important was Mastani Mahal, That was built by Pehswa Baji Rao for Mastani ji.
+He talked about how he collected many specimens of historical importance, most important was Mastani Mahal, That was built by Pehswa Baji Rao for Mastani.
 Kelkar museum has the portion of that mastani mahal.

 following are some of the Gems of Sculpture, Art Architecture etc from India. just scroll down.
 See and appreciate great Art of India, and largely kept preserved due to Museums, Gallery and pvt collections.
 Many of such diamonds of our Art had been looted outside of India.